create-se4ai/engineering-ai-systems-course/lectures/05_data_validation/data_validation.md

 ## Topics covered in this module:

 - The paramount role of data quality in ML system quality
+- Approaches for data validation and management
-- Approaches for validating the input of ML pipelines in large-scale
+  - Validating the input of ML pipelines in large-scale
   - Testing the model using fuzzy techniques
   - Using static analysis tools to capture data violations

 ## Reference Material